Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

 📜 History and concept

-Originally founded as the Southland Ice Company, the company began selling staples such as milk and bread.
-The name “7-Eleven” was introduced in 1946 to reflect the opening hours of 7 a.m. to 11 p.m. – a revolution at the time.
-Later, 24-hour operations were introduced to meet the growing needs of customers.
-The concept is based on convenience: a wide range, central locations and long opening hours make 7-Eleven unique.
+Originally founded as the Southland Ice Company, the business began by selling basic groceries such as milk and bread.
+The name "7-Eleven" was introduced in 1946 to reflect its opening hours of 7 a.m. to 11 p.m. – a revolution at the time.
+Later, 24-hour operation was introduced to meet the growing needs of customers.
+The concept is based on convenience: a wide selection, central locations, and long opening hours make 7-Eleven unique.

 International expansion began in the 1960s with Canada and Mexico.
-The brand has a particularly strong presence in Asia, particularly in Japan, where there are more branches than in the USA.
-In Europe, 7-Eleven is focused on Scandinavia (Norway, Sweden and Denmark), but plans to expand into Germany and other European markets by 2030.
+The brand has a particularly strong presence in Asia, especially in Japan, where it has more stores than in the US.
+In Europe, 7-Eleven focuses on Scandinavia (Norway, Sweden, and Denmark) but plans to expand into Germany and other European markets by 2030.

 🇩🇪 Situation in Germany

-Although 7-Eleven is not yet represented in Germany, the company sees potential for expansion.
-The challenges lie in strong competition from established supermarkets and discounters as well as regulatory and cultural differences.
+Although 7-Eleven is not yet present in Germany, the company sees potential for expansion.
+The challenges lie in the strong competition from established supermarkets and discount stores, as well as in regulatory and cultural differences.
 However, with innovative concepts such as the integration of micro-hubs, 7-Eleven could make a significant contribution to urban supply.

 🎯 Combination of convenience stores and micro-hubs